yomimono/mirage-decks/slides/compose16/content.md

 ----

-## Irmin-NAT
+## Irmin-ARP

-+ Normal operation: store a network address translation table in an in-memory Irmin store
++ Normal operation: store a map from IPv4 addresses to MAC addresses in an in-memory Irmin store
 + For live testing: same table, same store, but swap the in-memory backend for on-disk store
-   - now `git log` gives us the entire history of changes to the table!
+   - now `git log` gives us the entire history of changes to the map!
    - Committing to the repository lets us change the data live and see how our code reacts!